 So, let’s sign up there and complete your profile.
-Now, we are ready to do some research for yourself.
+Now, we are ready to do some research for you.

 After you created your LinkedIn account, you can see a search box in the topmost left part of its website.
 Now, let’s type astrophysicist.
 And hit enter.
-You can see organizations, people and etc related to this keyword.
+You can see organizations, people, etc related to this keyword.
 Then, click the “People” tab.
 This is the thing that we’ll need!
 This means we have a long list of astrophysicists.
-And on the right side, you can see filter option which you definitely like to use, if you knew which location has more experts in this field.
+On the right side, you can see the filter option which you like to use if you already know which location has more experts in this field.
 But for our case, let’s make our proposal simple by ignoring this option.

-Let’s define what I mean about “basic skills” in this context.
-If there are any skills common in between the astrophysicists then, we call these skills as basic skills.
-Suppose, every people has spectroscopy as a common skill then, we need to know this belongs to the basic skills category.
-In the above image, the same color between three different people refers to the skill that is common.
+Let’s define what I mean by “basic skills” in this context.
+If there are any skills common among astrophysicists then, we call these skills basic skills.
+Suppose, every people has spectroscopy as a common skill then, we need to know if this belongs to the basic skills category.
+In the above image, the same color between three different people refers to the a common skill.